EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 - gradually replacing usages,
 - removing TCP client package reference as the last step.

 You may also consider wrapping common logic into extension methods or repository classes.
-Then you can replace the inner implementations, keeping usages the same, e.g.:
+Then you can replace the inner implementations, keeping usages the same.
+It may be disputable if wrapping the client logic is the best practice, but it can certainly ease the migration effort.

+Sample wrapper for the TCP client may look, e.g.:

 ```csharp
 public class EventStore